riongull/dash-incubator-rules/rules.md

  If the Proposal Owner needs to exercise any of these rights, they must leave a comment (e.g. on Trello or Github depending on the action) detailing the action and explaining the reasons as to why an action was taken.

-The Proposal Owner can be replaced through a vote where at least 51% of Admins vote for a new Admin to be the PO.
+The Proposal Owner can be replaced through a vote where >50% of Admins vote for a new Admin to be the PO.
 If that occurs, the newly elected PO will assume all PO responsibilities and the existing PO will transfer all funds from the Proposal Wallet to a wallet controlled by the new PO.

 > The Proposal Owner role is incentivized by a [Service Bounty](https://trello.com/c/pjOIKxyc/100-dash-incubator-proposal-owner) defined within the Incubator app itself.